SAP Articles

 Category Details

-Deployment Model Fully cloud-based via Microsoft Azure, but hybrid/on-prem deployments are still supported (especially in Dynamics 365 Finance + Supply Chain).
-Microsoft tends to emphasize flexibility here — some customers phase into the cloud over time rather than all at once.
+Deployment Model Fully cloud-based via Microsoft Azure, but hybrid and on-premise deployments are still supported (particularly in Dynamics 365 Finance and Supply Chain).
+Microsoft emphasizes flexibility.
+Some customers migrate to the cloud gradually rather than in a single phase.

-Ideal Company Size & Type Best suited for mid-to-large manufacturers, especially those already using Microsoft products.
-Works well for mixed-mode production, distribution-heavy businesses, and companies needing deep integrations with Office 365 or Power Platform.
-It’s not ideal for very small manufacturers or job shops with limited IT resources.
+Ideal Company Size and Type Best suited for mid-sized to large manufacturers, especially those already invested in Microsoft technologies.
+It performs well in mixed-mode production, distribution-heavy environments, and businesses requiring tight integration with Office 365 and Power Platform.
+It is less suitable for small manufacturers or job shops with minimal IT infrastructure.

 Key Manufacturing Modules - Discrete, Process, and Lean Manufacturing Modes